 The TROPICO project (Transforming into Open, Innovative and Collaborative Governments) aims to comparatively examine how public administrations are transformed to enhance collaboration in policy design and service delivery, advancing the participation of public, private and societal actors.
 It analyses collaboration in and by governments, with a special emphasis on the use of information and communication technologies (ICT), and its consequences.

-This project co-funded by the Horizon 2020 Framework Programme of the European Union under grant agreement No. 726840.
+This project is funded by the Horizon 2020 Framework Programme of the European Union under grant agreement No. 726840.
 This communication reflects the views only of the CPS and the Research Executive Agency cannot be held responsible for any use that may be made of the information contained therein.